ebatesmobile/EBTExtractor/README.md

 This burden normally leads to code that is tedious to write, obfuscate the original intent, and is prone to errors.

-The code below is a rough approximation of what the example above achieves.
+The code below is an approximation of what the EBTExtractor example above achieves, but with many more lines.

+#### Code You Should Not Write
 ```objc
 NSDictionary *response = [NSJSONSerialization JSONObjectWithData:jsonData options:0 error:NULL];